Vitamin D and knee osteoarthritis

 The effects of vitamin D supplementation on pain in individuals with knee osteoarthritis are open to interpretation and warrant further investigation.

-In the December 2015 edition of The Clinical journal of pain, a team of researchers lead by Dr. Toni L. Glover of the University of Florida, College of Nursing and investigators from the University of Alabama wrote about vitamin D, knee pain and problems associated with obesity in patients with knee osteoarthritis.
+In the December 2015 edition of The Clinical Journal of Pain (4), a team of researchers led by Dr. Toni L. Glover of the University of Florida, College of Nursing and investigators from the University of Alabama wrote about vitamin D, knee pain and problems associated with obesity in patients with knee osteoarthritis.

 This study is part of a larger ongoing project at the University of Florida and the University of Alabama at Birmingham that aims to enhance the understanding of racial/ethnic differences in pain and limitations among individuals with osteoarthritic disease (Understanding Pain and Limitations in OsteoArthritic Disease; UPLOAD).